-The Department of Education provides funding to post-secondary institutions to support the participation of students with disabilities in education and training programs.
-Post-secondary institutions offer assessment and training interventions focused on removing disability-related barriers in post-secondary training environments.
+The Department of Advanced Education and Skills provides funding to post-secondary institutions to support the participation of students with disabilities in education and training programs.
+Post-secondary institutions offer assessment and training interventions focused on addressing disability-related barriers in post-secondary training environments.
 Students with disabilities are provided support while in training and on job sites.
 Assistive and adaptive technologies, attendants and tutors may be provided to enable persons with disabilities to participate and complete post-secondary training.
 These services enhance students' capacity to participate and compete in post-secondary training and in the labour force.